LouConreux/LCLSGeom/README.md

         ↓
   Detector Center
         ↓
-   Panels / ASICs
+      Panels
+        ↓
+      Asics
 ```

 Each level defines the position and orientation of its children relative to its own coordinate frame.
-Individual panels (or ASICs) are therefore described by their translation and rotation with respect to the detector center, which itself is positioned relative to the interaction point.
+Leaf objects (panels or ASICs) are therefore described by their translation and rotation with respect to the detector center, which itself is positioned relative to the interaction point.

 This approach is particularly well suited for modern pixel detectors used at LCLS, which are typically segmented detectors composed of multiple panels arranged in 3D space.
 The hierarchical structure allows accurate modeling of panel offsets, tilts, and metrology corrections.